jjerphan/CS5242Project/README.md

 Results of this job are saved in  `results/evaluation/.wlm01` ;those results include:

-- `evaluate_timestamp.csv`: the final result of the evaluation.
-For each model, the value of the metrics is present as well as the parameters used for the training
 - `evaluate_timestamp.log`: the logs of the evaluation procedure

 #### Note that evaluating all the models can take a lot of time.
 We recommend evaluating model in parallel, one at the time.